 Bristol makes a great day trip from London, but there are equally some great day trips to take from Bristol!
 One of our favourites is Dunster Castle.
 On a day trip from Bristol to Dunster Castle, you can take in the coast, countryside, villages, plus historical heritage sites.
 Driving time is under 2 hours each way, but there are so many great sights along the route you’ll definitely need to plan on a full day and maybe even extend to an overnight stay.

 Dunster Castle is a Heritage Trust site near the coastal town of Minehead in beautiful Somerset.
 The castle sits dramatically high on a hill offering stunning views, beautiful gardens and gorgeous interior detail.
 The original castle dates back to the 11th-century but the 13-century gatehouse is all that remains from that era.
 What we see today is the result of many years of work by generations of the Luttrell family who have owned the site for more than 600 years.

 Below the castle is the picture-postcard perfect medieval village of Dunster with tea rooms, cafes, pubs and shops to explore.
 If you prefer a traditional English seaside town Minehead on the edge of Exmoor has a sandy beach and all the usual trappings you’d expect.

-If you have time on your way to or from the castle or if you decide to spend more than one day be sure to take a walk in the Quantock Hills which was the first Area of Natural Beauty (AONB) to be established in 1957.
+If you have time on your way to or from the castle or decide to spend more than one day, be sure to take a walk in the Quantock Hills, the first Area of Natural Beauty (AONB) established in 1957.
 Kilve Beach is also worth a stop for fossil hunting and cliff walks.